janosgyerik/articles/hacking-contest-lessons/level5.md

         serialized = """type: %s; data: %s; job: %s""" % (direction, data, pickle.dumps(job))
         # ...
 ```
-Remember that the `POST` data we send from `curl` is now in the `data` variable in the code.
+Remember that the `POST` data we send from `curl` is now in the `data` variable.
-What will the serialized string look like?
 We can trace back that `type` can be either "JOB" or "RESULT",
 `data` is whatever we send with `curl`,
 and `job` is a `Job` object,
-serialized to a string using the `pickle` library.
+serialized to a string using the `pickle.dumps` call.
 The result will look like this:
 ```
 type: JOB; data: OUR_DATA; job: JOB_OBJ_AS_PICKLE